jheising/HAPI/README.md

 ![logo](https://raw.github.com/jheising/HAPI/master/Logo/HAPI-128.png)

-The goal of HAPI is to define a standard for creating Web-based APIs that are machine ready but human/developer friendly.
+The goal of HAPI is to define a standard for creating Web-based APIs that are machine ready but human/developer friendly— a self-documenting API.
 HAPI attempts to accomplish this by adhering to the following principles:

 1. A HAPI should be accessible through a URL with nothing more than a standard web browser.